febo/pinocchio/sdk/log/macro/README.md

 # <img height="70" alt="pinocchio-log-macro" src="https://github.com/user-attachments/assets/ea3a100d-c89b-4f54-93ae-b3c2ffbd4610"/>

 Companion `log!` macro for [`pinocchio-log`](https://crates.io/crates/pinocchio-log).
 It automates the creation of a `Logger` object to log a message.
-It support a limited subset of the [`format!`](https://doc.rust-lang.org/std/fmt/) syntax.
+It support a subset of the [`format!`](https://doc.rust-lang.org/std/fmt/) syntax.
 The macro parses the format string at compile time and generates the calls to a `Logger` object to generate the corresponding formatted message.

 ## Usage